PrunaAI/replicate-example/README.md

 ### Prerequisites

 - **Docker:** Required for building and running Cog environments.
-- **Python 3.11:** The project is configured to use Python 3.11.
-- **CUDA 12.1 & GPU Support:** Ensure you have a compatible NVIDIA GPU and the correct CUDA drivers installed.
 - **Git:** For version control and repository management.
 - **Cog CLI:** Install the Cog CLI from https://github.com/replicate/cog to build and run the model locally.
 - **Replicate API Token:** (Optional) Set up your Replicate API token in GitHub Secrets (as REPLICATE_API_TOKEN) if you plan to push the model automatically using GitHub Actions.